Our 2018 garlic is completely sold out. Thank you to our customers for their tremendous support.

 Persian Star originated in Uzbekistan and is considered a true heritage variety.
 It is full flavoured with only a small bite and a more mellow than hot intensity.
 It stores well for at least 6 months.

-Rose de Lautrec (pictured above)
+Rose de Lautrec (pictured above) SOLD OUT

 Originating in a small region in the south of France, this Creole garlic has become legendary for its flavour, has its own festival and website and is now a protected name under France’s Protected Geographical Indication program.
 (Perhaps we should be calling ours Rose de la Tay!).